 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Prosthetist tend to value Independence, Relationships, and Working Conditions.
+Compared to most people, those working as a Prosthetist tend to value Relationships, Independence, and Achievement.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.